Daniel-KM/Omeka-S-module-ImageServer/README.md

 Recommanded version is 8.10 or higher.
 Versions prior to 8.4 have not been tested.

+### Tile formats

+Four format are proposed to create tiles: DeepZoom, Zoomify, Jpeg 2000 and pyramidal Tiff.
+The recommended format is DeepZoom.
+For Jpeg 2000 and pyramidal tiff, some other tools may be required.

-* Jpeg 2000
+#### Jpeg 2000

-To support Jpeg 2000, the format should be available with ImageMagick.
+If you choose jpeg 2000 as the tile format, it should be available with ImageMagick.
 It is available by default since version 6.9.1.2-1 (2015, Debian/Ubuntu 2017).
 In some cases, you may need to install openjpeg tools:

 ```sh
 sudo apt install libopenjp2-tools